 Activity: Sustainable, Sustainable Development and Sustainable Agriculture

 Instructions: Please read the definitions of sustainability, sustainable development, and sustainable agriculture below.
-Then, with a partner, think of activities that you engaged in, daily, weekly, monthly or annually and discuss their sustainability.
-Try to identify at least three activities that are definitely sustainable, at least three activities that are definitely unsustainable, and three activities for which the sustainability may be up for debate.
-Be prepared to share your discussion with the rest of the class in 5 minutes.
+Then, with a partner, think of farming activities / practices (as you know and understand them) and discuss their sustainability.
+Try to identify at least ONE activity that is definitely sustainable, ONE activity that is definitely unsustainable, and ONE activity for which the sustainability may be up for debate (6 minutes).
+Be prepared to share briefly your discussion with the rest of the class (8 minutes).

 Sustainable: Latin - sustinere, where "sus" means "from below" and "tenere" means "to hold".
 The word sustainable means to keep in existence or maintain, and thus it implies support and permanence over a (long) period of time (see Wikipedia for more).